Skip to main content

 </html>

-You can implement various process in the componet function.
+You can implement event listeners and animations in the component function.

 <body>